FloridaPlayers/Documents/Constitution.md

 13. To plan and produce one workshop with assistance from the Assistant Artistic Director.

-Section 4 – Treasurer/Director of Finance
+### Section 4 – Treasurer/Director of Finance

 The office of Director of Finance shall be equivalent to the office of Treasurer as per Student Government regulations.
 The office shall here in be referred to only as Director of Finance.
 The responsibilities of the Director of Finance shall be the following:

--   1. To keep accurate records of all Florida Players revenues and expenditures.
+1. To keep accurate records of all Florida Players revenues and expenditures.

--   2. ToserveaschairoftheFinanceCommittee.
+2. To serve as chair of the Finance Committee.

--   3. To keep an accurate current balance of all Florida Players finances and to keep said balance available for review at all meetings.
+3. To keep an accurate current balance of all Florida Players finances and to keep said balance available for review at all meetings.

--   4. To maintain a close working relationship with the Student Government Treasurer the SG Finance Office, the Accountant and the Senate.
+4. To maintain a close working relationship with the Student Government Treasurer the SG Finance Office, the Accountant and the Senate.

--   5.
-     Tohaveco-signauthoritywiththePresidentofFloridaPlayersonallStudentAcquisition
-    Requests (SARs).

--   6. TopreparethebudgetrequestproposalforStudentGovernmentFinance.
+5. To have co-sign authority with the President of Florida Players on all Student Acquisition Requests (SARs).
+6. To prepare the budget request proposal for Student Government Finance.

--   7. To oversee the proposition of any and all special allocation requests and to attend the special allocation committee meetings.
+7. To oversee the proposition of any and all special allocation requests and to attend the special allocation committee meetings.

--   8. To ensure the delegation of funds from the overall Florida Players’ budget to their appropriate subgroups as pre-determined in the Year’s budget.
+8. To ensure the delegation of funds from the overall Florida Players’ budget to their appropriate subgroups as pre-determined in the Year’s budget.

--   9. TopropagatebudgetchangesproportionallythroughFloridaPlayersanditssubgroups.
+9. To propagate budget changes proportionally through Florida Players and its subgroups.

--   10. To serve as primary liaison between Florida Players and its subgroups.
+10. To serve as primary liaison between Florida Players and its subgroups.

-11. To maintain an officer’s operational handbook to be passed down to the subsequent

-holder of this office.
+11. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
 12. To meet with the treasurer of all Florida
-Players subgroups twice every semester for a

-report of the financial health of these subgroups.
+Players subgroups twice every semester for a report of the financial health of these subgroups.

-13. To plan and
-produce one workshop with assistance from the Assistant Artistic Director.
+13. To plan and produce one workshop with assistance from the Assistant Artistic Director.

-4

-Section 5 – Production Manager (PM)The responsibilities of the
+### Section 5 – Production Manager (PM)

-Production Manager shall be the following:
+The responsibilities of the Production Manager shall be the following:

--   1. ToserveaschairoftheProductionSelectionCommittee.
+1. To serve as chair of the Production Selection Committee.

--   2. To act as liaison between Florida Players and the representative in charge of space scheduling and the upkeep of the performance and the rehearsal spaces.
+2. To act as liaison between Florida Players and the representative in charge of space scheduling and the upkeep of the performance and the rehearsal spaces.

--   3. To act as the liaison between Florida Players any technical representative of the University of Florida School of Theater and Dance, Digital Worlds and Florida Players.
+3. To act as the liaison between Florida Players any technical representative of the University of Florida School of Theater and Dance, Digital Worlds and Florida Players.

--   4. To act as liaison between the chosen directors and producers as well as the Florida Players finance committee.
+4. To act as liaison between the chosen directors and producers as well as the Florida Players finance committee.

--   5. To coordinate and successfully mount the Production season as outlined in the Production Manager Operational Handbook.
+5. To coordinate and successfully mount the Production season as outlined in the Production Manager Operational Handbook.

--   6. To oversee the submission of Student Acquisition Request (SARs) related to the mounting of the production season.
+6. To oversee the submission of Student Acquisition Request (SARs) related to the mounting of the production season.

--   7. To manage the casting meeting held after callbacks every production season and to regulate the posting of cast lists for each production.
+7. To manage the casting meeting held after callbacks every production season and to regulate the posting of cast lists for each production.

--   8. Tohandle,maintainandkeeponrecordthevariousProductionContracts.
+8. To handle, maintain and keep on record the various Production Contracts.

--   9. To ensure the eligibility of proposals in regards to the director’s standing in his or her specific program within the University of Florida’s School of Theater and Dance.
+9. To ensure the eligibility of proposals in regards to the director’s standing in his or her specific program within the University of Florida’s School of Theater and Dance.
 10. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
 11. With the Artistic Director, to update proposal guidelines and New Works Proposal Guidelines and make them available to members at least 2 weeks before the proposal deadline.
 12. To plan and produce one workshop with assistance from the assistant artistic director.
 The office of Production Manager shall be succeeded by the Assistant Production Manager.

-Section 6 – Assistant Production Manager (APM)The responsibilities of
+### Section 6 – Assistant Production Manager (APM)

-the Assistant Production Manager shall be the following:
+The responsibilities of the Assistant Production Manager shall be the following:

 1. To assist the Production Manager with any of the aforementioned responsibilities outlined in Article VI Section V.

-2. To assist in
-keeping track of all Florida Players inventory and storage unit status and to arrange the return of any and all materials to the storage unit post-production in a timely manner.
+2. To assist in keeping track of all Florida Players inventory and storage unit status and to arrange the return of any and all materials to the storage unit post-production in a timely manner.
 3. To coordinate and successfully production manage one show as specified by the Production team.
 4. To maintain an officer’s operational handbook to be passed down to the subsequent holder of this office.
 5. To plan and produce one workshop with the assistance from the assistant artistic director.
 The Assistant Production Manager shall succeed the office of Production Manager.
 The office of Assistant Production Manager shall be appointed by application by the Production manager with majority approved from the executive board.

-5

-Section 7 – Director of PublicityThe responsibilities of the Director of Publicist shall be the following:
+### Section 7 – Director of Publicity

+The responsibilities of the Director of Publicist shall be the following:

 1. To serve as chair of the Publicity Committee.

-2. To develop or
-delegate the development of all Florida Players production programs as defined in the Director of Publicity’s Operational Handbook, which shall meet the approval of the Director of Publicity and each productions director and producer.
+2. To develop or delegate the development of all Florida Players production programs as defined in the Director of Publicity’s Operational Handbook, which shall meet the approval of the Director of Publicity and each productions director and producer.
 3. To send out all press releases public service announcements etc. Regarding all Florida Players productions, events and fundraisers as defined in the director of Publicity’s Operational Handbook.
 4. To keep track of all media published about Florida Players.a timely fashion prior to the show.

-6. With the Director of
-Special Events, to assure that all Florida Players meetings and events are adequately publicized at least two weeks in advance.
+5. With the Director of Special Events, to assure that all Florida Players meetings and events are adequately publicized at least two weeks in advance.

-7. In
-coordination with the Historian and each production’s producer, to ensure that Photocall takes place for each production.
+6. In coordination with the Historian and each production’s producer, to ensure that Photocall takes place for each production.

-8. To plan and
-orchestrate the creation and hanging of a tarp for each production.
+7. To plan and orchestrate the creation and hanging of a tarp for each production.

-9.
-To maintain an officer’s Operational Handbook to be passed down to the subsequent holder of this office.
+8. To maintain an officer’s Operational Handbook to be passed down to the subsequent holder of this office.

-10. To plan and produce one workshop with assistance from the assistant artistic director
+9. To plan and produce one workshop with assistance from the assistant artistic director

 The office of Publicist shall be succeeded by the Assistant Publicist at the discretion of the executive board.
 The office of Assistant Publicist is a position appointed by application by the Publicist with approval of the executive board.

-Section 8 – Assistant of Publicity (ADP)The responsibilities of the Assistant Publicist shall be the following:
+### Section 8 – Assistant of Publicity (ADP)

+The responsibilities of the Assistant Publicist shall be the following:

--   1.
-     ToassisttheDirectorofPublicitywithanyoftheaforementionedresponsibilitiesoutlined
-    in Article VI- Section VII
+1. To assist the Director of Publicity with any of the aforementioned responsibilities outlined in Article VI - Section VII

--   2. TomaintainandupdatethePressContactList.

--   3.
-     TocoordinatethehousemanagementforeveryFloridaPlayersproductionasdefinedin
+2. To maintain and update the Press Contact List.
-    the Officer’s Operational Handbook.
+3. To coordinate the house management for every Florida Players production as defined in the Officer’s Operational Handbook.

--   4.
-     Tomaintainanofficer’sOperationalHandbooktobepasseddowntothesubsequent
-    holder of this office.
+4. To maintain an officer’s Operational Handbook to be passed down to the subsequent holder of this office.

--   5.
-     Toplanandproduceoneworkshopwithassistancefromtheassistantartisticdirector
+5. To plan and produce one workshop with assistance from the assistant artistic director.

 The Assistant of Publicity is a position appointed by application by the Director of Publicity with approval by the executive committee.

-Section 9 – Director of Development and Events (Special Events)The responsibilities of the Director of Development and Events shall be the
+### Section 9 – Director of Development and Events (Special Events)

+The responsibilities of the Director of Development and Events shall be the following:
-following:

 1. To serve as chair of the Development and Events Committee.

-2. To
-communicate with the Artistic Director and Director of Finance in regards to raising

-donations, expenditure and financing of events.
+2. To communicate with the Artistic Director and Director of Finance in regards to raising donations, expenditure and financing of events.

-3. To set a donation
-raising goal in the beginning of the year.
+3. To set a donation raising goal in the beginning of the year.

-6

--   4. To organize and oversee all donation raising for the organization.
+4. To organize and oversee all donation raising for the organization.

--   5. To coordinate with the Director of Publicity and Secretary regarding the publicity for said donation raising.
+5. To coordinate with the Director of Publicity and Secretary regarding the publicity for said donation raising.

--   6. To keep the Florida Players sponsorship letter updated.
+6. To keep the Florida Players sponsorship letter updated.

--   7. To organize and oversee all events excluding those assigned to the Production Management Team outlined in Article VI- Section 5 and Article VI Section 6 for the organization.
+7. To organize and oversee all events excluding those assigned to the Production Management Team outlined in Article VI- Section 5 and Article VI Section 6 for the organization.

--   8. To organize and oversee Banquet and a Holiday event at the discretion of the executive board.
+8. To organize and oversee Banquet and a Holiday event at the discretion of the executive board.

--   9. With the Assistant Artistic Director, to create and manage any new programs the Executive Board shall decide to implement in its experimental phase.
+9. With the Assistant Artistic Director, to create and manage any new programs the Executive Board shall decide to implement in its experimental phase.

-10. With the Secretary, Director of Publicity and Director of Special Events, to assure that all

-Florida Players meetings and events are adequately publicized at least two weeks in
+10. With the Secretary, Director of Publicity and Director of Special Events, to assure that all Florida Players meetings and events are adequately publicized at least two weeks in advance.

-advance.

 11. To coordinate the Opening Night Toast for each Florida Players Production.

-12. To maintain an officer’s Operational Handbook to be passed down to the subsequent

-holder of this office.
+12. To maintain an officer’s Operational Handbook to be passed down to the subsequent holder of this office.
 13. To plan and produce one workshop with assistance from the assistant artistic director

-Section 10 – Web ManagerThe responsibilities of the Web Manager shall be the following:
+### Section 10 – Web Manager

+The responsibilities of the Web Manager shall be the following:

 1. to assure that the Florida Players website is constantly maintained and updated.

-2. To work with the Director of Finance and Director of Special events to ensure that the

-Website does not lapse.
+2. To work with the Director of Finance and Director of Special events to ensure that the Website does not lapse.

-3. To maintain an officer’s Operational handbook to be passed down to the subsequent holder

-of this office.
+3. To maintain an officer’s Operational handbook to be passed down to the subsequent holder of this office.
 4. To plan and produce one workshop with assistance from the assistant artistic director

 The office of Web Manager shall be succeeded by the Assistant Web Manager at the discretion of the executive board and the Web Management